-Nurse Practitioners can work in a variety of health care settings such as hospitals, physicians’ offices, urgent care clinics, or nursing homes.
+Nurse consultants can work in a variety of health care settings such as hospitals, physicians' offices, urgent care clinics, or nursing homes.

 Individuals must become licensed as a registered nurse (RN) and obtain training through a bachelor's degree nursing program, such as Goodwin's RN-to-BSN program.

 Those interested in the subspecialty of becoming a legal nurse consultant can pursue the Legal Nurse Consultant Certification (LNCC) through ALNCCB (American Legal Nurse Consultant Certification Board).

 It is highly recommended that nurses who hope to be consultants possess a master's degree in nursing, public health, or a health related field.